-George Perreault's fourth book of poetry, Bodark County, will be out this fall and features poems in the voices of characters living on the Llano Estacado.
+George Perreault's fourth book of poetry, Bodark County, was published in November 2016, and features poems in the voices of characters living on the Llano Estacado.
 Recent work is in High Desert Journal, Weber -- The Contemporary West, and San Pedro River Review.

 Phan Nhien Hao

 Phan Nhien Hao, born in 1967 in Kontum, Vietnam, immigrated to the United States in 1991.
 He has a BA in Vietnamese Literature from The Teachers College of Saigon, a BA in American Literature from UCLA, and a Masters in Library Science from UCLA.
 He is the author of two collections of poems, Thien Duong Chuong Giay[Paradise of Paper Bells] and Che Tao Tho Ca 99-04 [Manufacturing Poetry 99-04].
 His poems have been translated into English and published in the journals The Literary Review, Manoa, xconnect, and Filling Station, in Of Vietnam: Identities in Dialogue, and in a full-length, bilingual collection Night, Fish, and Charlie Parker, translated by Linh Dinh.